'Real living wage' increases to £9.50 an hour - are you due a pay rise?

 Almost 7,000 employers have signed up, including 800 since the start of the coronavirus pandemic.
 However, there are still many who haven't – new research from the Living Wage Foundation has found that around a fifth of employee jobs still pay less than the real living wage.

-Here's how the real living wage compares to the national living wage for over-25s and other minimum rates set by the Government:
+Here's how the real living wage compares to the national minimum wage rates set by the Government:

-It's worth noting that the national living and minimum wage usually rises every April, and Government has consulted on raising the national living wage to £9.21 from April 2021.
+It's worth noting that the national minimum wage usually rises every April, and Government has consulted on raising the national minimum wage for over 25s to £9.21 from April 2021.
+It calls this the 'national living wage', even though it is not based on an assessment of the cost of living.

-The Government has also previously set out plans to expand the national living wage to cover workers aged 23 and over from 2021, and aged 21 and over within five years.
+The Government has also previously set out plans to expand the national minimum wage to cover workers aged 23 and over from 2021, and aged 21 and over within five years.

 What does the Living Wage Foundation say?